Leader: Liz Reed

 Assessment: Class project (1500 words): 25% + Research Essay (3000 words): 75%

 Contact Hours: 2 hours (1 x 2 hour seminar) per week

-Prerequisites: First year sequence or with permission of the coordinator
+Prerequisites: First-year sequence or permission of coordinator